-- 16 oz. reduced fat cream cheese at room temperature
+- 12 ounces reduced fat cream cheese at room temperature

 - 1 cup light sour cream

-- 12 - 16 oz. smoked salmon, bones removed and pulled into bite sized pieces
+- 1 lb. smoked salmon bones removed and pulled into bite sized pieces

-- Beat together all ingredients except for salmon using hand mixer until thoroughly mixed.* Add smoked salmon and pulse mixer to combine.
+- Add smoked salmon and stir in or pulse hand mixer to combine.

 - You can serve immediately with crackers, bread, crostini, and/ or veggies.
 For best results chill dip for at least two hours to let flavors meld.